weaveworks/weave-gitops/doc/spike/app-notifications.md

 To implement matching, we will likely need to update the [Alert CRD](https://fluxcd.io/docs/components/notification/alert/) to add support for label matching and modify the notification controller to use these labels.

+In talking with the Flux floks, they are interested in having the Alert object support label selectors for indicating which object events to notify on.
+Therefore, this work should land there.
 #### Pros
 - Application-aware
 - leverages existing flux providers